The New GRE is Nearly 2 Hours Shorter: Everything you Need to Know

 The best way to prep for the GRE is simple on its face, yet complex in its execution.

 On the face, it’s simple: work through the Official Guide and the Math/Verbal Guides from front to back.
-Take all 6 Manhattan CATs.
+Take (and review!) all 5 ETS Official PowerPrep tests.
+Take (and review!) all 6 Manhattan CATs.
 Study lots of vocabulary.
 Practice whenever you get a chance, and vary between timed and untimed exercises.
+Building fundamentals and avoiding careless mistakes is key to your progress.

-However, the question is *how* to work your way through the books and other materials.
+However, the question is exactly how to work your way through the books and other materials.

 The issue here is that *understanding* the correct answer is not the same as being able to execute the question from scratch and find the correct answer.
 The same applies to vocab.
 Just because you’re looking at the definition of a word, and you know its meaning in the moment, doesn’t mean that you’ll be able to access its definition under real test conditions.
 As the saying goes, “everything is obvious once you know the answer.”
 Of course you think you know the meaning to a word in the moment that you’re reading the definition.
 It’s only when the answer is taken away, and we are given time to reset our short-term memory, that we can truly determine our level of understanding.